Tennessee's 15th Senate district: 2014

-Federal and statewide results in District 15
+Federal and statewide results

 1998 election

 In 1998, the district was the site of a highly unusual election.
 Incumbent Democrat Tommy Burks was expected to coast to re-election over Republican Byron (Low Tax) Looper until, in October 1998, Looper shot and killed Burks on his own farm.
 Tennessee state law mandated that deceased candidates be removed from the ballot, but candidates who had been charged with a felony but not convicted were allowed to remain, meaning that Looper's name was the only one on the ballot a month later.
 However, friends of Burks as well as local politicians launched a write-in campaign for Charlotte Burks, Tommy Burks' widow.
 Although Burks herself never campaigned for the seat, the write-in effort was overwhelmingly successful, ultimately defeating Looper 95-5%.
 She went on to serve for 4 terms, while Looper was sentenced to life in prison.